wlads/reefpoints/source/posts/2013-09-26-vim-moving-lines-aint-hard.md

 --------

 The second way, use the *move* command with `:m`.
-I like this method a lot, as it requires less keystrokes.
+I like this method a lot, as it requires fewer keystrokes.
 It does require line numbers though.
 Try using [hybrid mode](http://jeffkreeftmeijer.com/2013/vims-new-hybrid-line-number-mode/).

 ```